harnonlabs/core-services.en/help/interface/organizations.md

 ## View your organization ID {#concept_EA8AEE5B02CF46ACBDAD6A8508646255}

-You might need to locate your assigned organization ID for support purposes.
+You can locate your assigned organization ID for support purposes.
 You can verify that you are in the correct organization, or switch between organizations, using the **[!UICONTROL Organization]** menu.

 The organization ID is the ID associated with your provisioned Experience Cloud company.
 This ID is a 24-character alphanumeric string, followed by (and must include) `@AdobeOrg`.